 A: Another reason for printing only part of a page is that you might want to save paper.
 To print a portion of a page:

-- In the Print dialog box that appears, in Print Range area, click Selection, then click OK.
+- in the Print dialog box: in Print Range (or similar), click Selection, then OK

 Now, only the selected portion of the Web page will print.

 You can also print only the text, leaving out the ads etc. Compare the first inset below to the second, printed through a browser extension called Readability: